PayGreen/api-green-node/README.md

 STEP 1: CREATE THE WEB ESTIMATE OFFSET

--   Each estimate is identified by its unique `fingerprint`.
+-   Each footprint is identified by its unique `fingerprint`.
 To be sure to have a unique fingerPrint, please check [Documentation](https://github.com/PayGreen/api-green-node/doc).
--   You can make a carbon offsetting estimate in multiple calls, mix transports, add a web estimate on top of it, as long as you use the SAME fingerprint and if you haven't completed (= finalized) the carbon offset.
+-   You can make a carbon footprint in multiple calls, mix transports, add a web footprint on top of it, as long as you use the SAME fingerprint and if you haven't completed (= finalized) the carbon offset.

 ```
 import { WebEstimate } from 'api-green-node';